Marco Zunino

-Early years
+Early life

 Costa was born on 12 November 1976 in Ponce, Puerto Rico.
 His parents had migrated to Puerto Rico from Peru due to the agrarian reform.
 His parents returned to Peru when Costa was eight months old.
 Zunino Costa is of Peruvian ancestry via his father.
 He studied at Colegio Italiano Antonio Raimondi de La Molina.

 Costa is a graduate of the Circle in the Square Theatre School.